garyhlai/garys-notebook-gatsby/src/pages/2019-08-26_2/index.md

 tags: ["Gatsby", "Markdown"]
 ---

 Ok I spent the past 3 hours trying to find out this annoying little thing.
 Spoiler alert: You DON'T NEED any Gatsby plugins.
 Stop reading these lies.
+(JK, some plugins allows you to enjoy Gatsby's image optimization feature, but unfortunately the documentation is too bad - I tried everything but nothing worked for me.
+Hence this original hack-y solution.)

 All you need: